How to Grow Swiss Chard Plants: The Complete Guide

 Print Friendly and PDF

 Learn how to grow Swiss chard—or simply “chard”—a member of the beet family.
 It does well in both cool and warm weather.
 It is a nutritional superfood, high in vitamins A, C, and K, as well as minerals, phytonutrients, and fiber.
 Plus, its rainbow of colors is beautiful!
-See our chard growing guide for information from planting to harvesting.
+See our Swiss chard growing guide for information from planting to harvesting.

 About Swiss Chard